BE357-7-SP-CO:

 MSC N39024 Investment and Wealth Management

 Behavioural finance has since the 1980s emerged as a new paradigm within finance.
-It rejects crucial tenets of mainstream finance such as the Efficient Market Hypothesis on the basis that agents are less than fully rational and that arbitrage fails to eliminate mispricing.
-It posits that people misapply Bayes’ law and deviate from the traditional expected utility framework.
+On the one hand, it rejects crucial tenets of mainstream finance such as the Efficient Market Hypothesis (EMH) on the basis that agents are less than fully rational and that arbitrage fails to eliminate mispricing.
+It posits that people misapply Bayes’ law and deviate from the traditional expected utility (EU) framework.
+It proposes e.g. a prospect theory framework as an alternative

-- Understand the implications of psychological biases and of limits to arbitrage for financial markets and asset prices.
+• Understand the implications of psychological biases and of limits to arbitrage for financial markets, investor behaviour and asset prices

 This module does not appear to have a published bibliography for this year.